idaholab/moose/framework/doc/content/sqa/library_requirements.md

 # Third Party Library List

-This page will function as a collection of libraries the MOOSE Framework uses.
-The page will be structured around key components that make up the entire framework.
+This page will function as a collection of libraries and other software packages the MOOSE Framework uses.
+The page will be structured around key components that make up the entire MOOSE Framework suite.

 ## MOOSE